centic9/poi-mail-merge/README.md

 ## Support this project

-If you find this tool useful and would like to support my work on it, you can [Sponsor the author](https://github.com/sponsors/centic9)
+If you find this tool useful and would like to support work on it, you can [Sponsor the author](https://github.com/sponsors/centic9)

 ## Tips